learn-co-curriculum/dsc-hypothesis-testing-intro-v2-1/README.md

 ## Hypothesis Testing

-In this section, you'll be looking at .....
+In this section, you'll be looking at experimental design, effect size, T-tests and Type 1 and Type 2 errors.

 ### Experimental Design